 The dramatic tension in the novel reaches up to its extreme level with Ikem’s assassination by the regime.
 Moreover, the novel reaches its climax with Sam’s downfall and Chris’s murder.
 After the climax comes denouement in the last chapter.
 Here Beatrice arranges a non-traditional naming ceremony for Elewa and Ikem’s child.

-Among all the narrative strategies that Achebe employ in writing Anthills of the Savannah, the narrative structure is the most characteristic one.
+Among all the narrative strategies that Achebe employs in writing Anthills of the Savannah, the narrative structure is the most characteristic one.

 “The narrative structure is a technique that writers employ to organize the story for conveying information in such a way that the readers get fully involved and attain understating of the matters in a comprehensive, intricate, and fascinating way”